asanghi/fiscali/README.markdown

     {:india => 4, :uk => 4, :us => 10, :pakistan => 7, :australia => 7, :ireland => 1, :nz => 7, :japan => 4}

-By default, the Year Forward option is set to no, meaning the term FY 2008 spans 2008-2009 years.
+By default, the Year Forward option is set to false, meaning the term FY 2008 spans 2008-2009 years.

 ## Date or Time Class Methods